bigbluebutton/bigbluebutton/docs/docs/administration/install.md

 - [Set up a TURN server](/administration/turn-server) (if your server is on the Internet and you have users accessing it from behind restrictive firewalls)
 - Test your HTTPS configuration.
 A well-respected site that can do a series of automated tests is [https://www.ssllabs.com/ssltest/](https://www.ssllabs.com/ssltest/) - simply enter your server's hostname, optionally check the "Do not show results" check box if you would like to keep it private, then Submit.
 At time of writing, the configuration shown on this page should achieve an "A" ranking in the SSL Labs test page.

-We provide publically accessible servers that you can use for testing:
+We provide publicly accessible servers that you can use for testing:

 - [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org/) - a pool of BigBlueButton servers with the Greenlight front-end (sometimes the pool is a mix of different BigBlueButton releases)
 - [https://test30.bigbluebutton.org](https://test30.bigbluebutton.org) - Runs the general build of BigBlueButton 3.0 - usually a few days behind the repository branch `v3.0.x-release`